jupyter/governance/conduct/code_of_conduct.md

 Reporting Guidelines (for [online](conduct_reporting_online.md) and [in-person](conduct_reporting_events.md) contexts).

-This code applies equally to founders, developers, mentors and new community members, in all spaces managed by Project Jupyter.
+This code applies equally to founders, developers, mentors and new community members, in all spaces managed by Project Jupyter (including IPython).
 This includes the mailing lists, our GitHub organizations, our chat rooms, in-person events, and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 By embracing the following principles, guidelines and actions to follow or avoid, you will help us make Jupyter a welcoming and productive community.
 If